 We may share your information with our clients and customers of Aspira in connection with services that these individuals or entities require from us.
 We will not disclose a user’s personally identifiable information to any third party without the user’s express permission and it will be for supplying the service for which the user has registered.
 We may also disclose or share your data in order to comply with any legal obligation or in order to enforce or apply our General Terms and Conditions.

-Aspira secures your personal information from unauthorized access, use or disclosure.
-Aspira secures the personally identifiable information you provide on computer servers in a controlled, secure environment, protected from unauthorized access, use or disclosure.
+Aspira secures your personal information from unauthorised access, use, or disclosure.
+Aspira secures the personally identifiable information you provide on computer servers in a controlled, secure environment, protected from unauthorized access, use, or disclosure.
 When personal information is transmitted to other Web sites, it is protected through the use of encryption, such as the Secure Socket Layer (SSL) protocol.

 Unfortunately, no transmission of information by means of the internet, including through e-mail, can be guaranteed to be completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to or from us by means of e-mail and any such transmission is at your own risk.